 The most endangered land mammal in North America, the black-footed ferret once lived throughout the Badlands of South Dakota.
 After extinction in the area and many of their other native habitats, black-footed ferret numbers were reduced to just 18 by the 1980s.
 Extensive breeding and reintroduction efforts were launched, and the Badlands was chosen as a focal point for reintroduction attempts.
 Today, over 50 black-footed ferrets are at home in the Badlands of South Dakota, giving hope to the future of the animal across the continent.

-The arid climate of the Badlands makes it an ideal home for many types of snakes, though only one Badlands denizen, the prairie rattlesnake, is poisonous.
+The arid climate of the Badlands makes it an ideal home for many types of snakes, though only one Badlands denizen, the prairie rattlesnake (pictured below), is poisonous.
 Two to three feet in length and grayish-green in color, the prairie rattlesnake is not present in great numbers, but its bite can be fatal if not treated immediately.
 Other snakes in the Badlands include the bull snake, blue racer, red-barred garter snake and the hog-nosed snake.

 Many species of birds, particularly large predatory birds, are native to the Badlands of South Dakota.
-Golden and bald eagles, peregrine falcons, marsh and sparrow hawks, and the burrowing owl can all be spotted here, along with other birds like the American goldfinch and an assortment of sparrows.
+Golden and bald eagles, peregrine falcons, marsh and sparrow hawks, and the burrowing owl (pictured below) can all be spotted here, along with other birds like the American goldfinch and an assortment of sparrows.